SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 ```

 The first line defines that the shared library, named “piper-lib-os” in the Jenkins Configuration, will be used.
 This is a reference to the [/SAP/Jenkins-library](https://github.com/SAP/jenkins-library/) of project "Piper".

-!!! note "Jenkins Library Version"
-    If desired, a specific release of this library can be requested: e.g. release 1.93.0 with `@Library('piper-lib-os@v1.93.0') _`.
-As the library is an Open Source project, it is possible that incompatible changes are introduced.
-If you want to avoid this, it is recommended to use such a specific release.
-If no release is specified, the newest version of the Jenkins-library will be used (pulled from the master branch).

 The second line `abapEnvironmentPipeline script: this` defines that the predefined “ABAP environment pipeline” will be executed.